 Rachel McCormack is originally from Scotland but spent most of her twenties living in Spain, mainly in Barcelona.
-While she was there she caught the Catalan obsession with food and learned how to cook from eating in restaurants, talking to women in the markets, watching her friends fight over which was the correct recipe from a certain village and also watching their Mothers in their kitchens
+While she was there she caught the Catalan obsession with food (it was and is easier to learn than their obsession with politics) and learned how to cook from eating in restaurants, talking to women in the markets, watching her friends fight over which was the correct recipe from a certain village and also watching their Mothers in their kitchens.

 Three years ago, after a suggestion from Bea Vo, Rachel started Catalan Cooking classes at Bea’s of Bloomsbury and has gone on to teach regular cooking classes, do pop ups all over London and, working with E-Deli, sell some top quality Spanish produce.